SPO-VCS: An End-to-End Smart Predict-then-Optimize Framework with Alternating Differentiation Method for Relocation Problems in Large-Scale Vehicle Crowd Sensing: Introduction

 Specifically, the \emph{vehicles} in the VCS framework are classified into two types: dedicated vehicles (DVs) and non-dedicated vehicles (NDVs).
 DVs, such as vehicles equipped with air pollution sensors and delivery drones with cameras, are fully guided by the dispatching center to prioritize sensing tasks.
-In contrast, NDVs, such as e-hailing vehicles and taxis, are under the complete control of their drivers.
+In contrast, NDVs, such as e-hailing vehicles and taxis, are under the complete control of their drivers and do not follow the guidance of the dispatching center.
 Upon receiving a sensing task, DVs will proceed immediately to the specific sensing locations.
 In contrast, NDVs operate under the control of drivers and are confined to their preferred cruising areas and routes.
 Moreover, NDVs can be converted into DVs through incentives such as monetary compensation.

 Figure \ref{fig: overview} provides an overview of the sensing procedure in the VCS framework.
 The \emph{data request platform} initially publishes sensing tasks.
 Upon receiving these tasks, the \emph{dispatching center} develops relocation strategies for DVs.
 During the subsequent time intervals, all the \emph{sensing vehicles}, including DVs and NDVs, move to the specified destinations to perform the assigned sensing tasks.
 After collecting the necessary data, the {sensing vehicles} will transmit sensing information back to the \emph{data request platform}.